-Our services and products
+Our Services and Products

 Through the Site you will be able to provide information to us that will enable us to assess your insurance needs.
 We may recommend insurance products to you.
 You can buy the products via the Site.

-Once you submit the information required you will be provided with a Sherpa Protection Score.
+Once you submit the information required you may be provided with a Sherpa Protection Score.
 This will describe your ability to withstand some of the risks that life presents against which you might insure.
 Please see clause 4 below.

 We may recommend insurance products to you based on your needs and requirements.
-Our recommendations and advice is not based on a fair analysis of the market.
+Our recommendations and advice are not based on a fair analysis of the market.
 We offer the insurance products only of certain insurers.
 Please see clause 6 below.